 Contrast that ideal with what you see today, when Britain’s greatest export is lawless, amoral, drunken thuggery!
 Just laws and upright morals should be exported around the world.
 But Britain instead spreads deep corruption and a plague of evil, as does America.
 That is a terrible shame.

 Emmert explained that Churchill believed that the “fostering of civilization [is] the highest purpose of empire.”
 It was Churchill’s hope and belief that the British Empire, grounded on a strong system of law and morality, would improve the character of both Britain’s leaders and its subjects.
 It never did this perfectly, but it did so more than any other people or empire!

-“True imperialism … develops manhood,” Churchill said (emphasis mine throughout).
+“True imperialism … develops manhood,” Churchill said.
 That is politically incorrect today—but it is still very accurate!
-True imperialism—the expansion of an empire rooted in law and morality—does create quality men—and women.
-Churchill was a masculine man, a courageous, selfless individual.
-It was largely the British Empire that made him a real leader, one of the greatest in our time.
+True imperialism—the expansion of an empire rooted in law and morality—does create quality men and women.

 God’s View of Empire